stalniy/casl-examples/README.md

 # CASL Examples

 This repository is a monorepo of [CASL](https://github.com/stalniy/casl) examples.
 Examples illustrate integrations with major frameworks.
-This repository uses [pnpm](https://pnpm.js.org/) as a package manager.
+This repository uses [pnpm](https://pnpm.js.org/) to manage all examples as a monorepo but you are not restricted to use pnpm.
+If you are interested in particular example, just navigate to its folder and use whatever package manager you like.

 You can find examples in [packages](./packages) folder.
 See `README.md` of the specific example for details.